Please register or login to continue

 'The hour of thy death is near!
 Ye will all perish, at the hand of the tenants of the house!'

 She shrilled and fell on the floor, as she had started to experience an abrupt convulsion.
 I along with Mrs Trotsky tried to prevent her, from biting down on her tongue, as was usual with these episodes.
 After a few frantic minutes, the convulsion had stopped, but she fainted and quickly was taken to one of the lower chambers, where she could rest and regain her equanimity.
-We were all totally taken aback, by what had happened to Madam Pasternack.
+We were all totally taken aback by what had happened to Madam Pasternack.

-Soon the thundering had increased even more, as all the shutters in the house flapped back and forth, with great force.
+Soon, the thundering would increase even more, as all the shutters in the house flapped back and forth with great force.
 The sound of the familiar footsteps was heard anew afterwards, as these occurrences were troubling.

-Incredulity had entered in me, and I was truly concerned, with the fatigated and debile health of Madam Pasternack, and the undefined phenomenon that was occurring.
+Incredulity had entered in me, and I was truly concerned with the debile health of Madam Pasternack and the undefined phenomenon that was occurring.
 The tempest had foreshadowed the events of the night and condemned us to the unrestrained horror that was unleashed, from the Plutonian world of the dead.

 We were instantly affected, by the dint of deep thoughts and the inexplicable occurrences in the house that were enshrouded, within a surreal mystery.
 If there was still a lingering doubt that what was unfolding was an obvious hoax it would dissipate afterwards, with the next dramatic occurrence that would not dispel our fears.

 Whilst we the men were gathered in the hall in dissent, a strange figure had emerged, from the corridor.
 It had appeared to be a wraith that bore the guise of an ambiguous woman.
 The ghost was not recognised by anyone, except the obdurate Mr Benton, who had vociferated his discontent ere.
 Only he had recognised the derivative identity of the spectre, who was his late beloved wife.

-'My God is it you Martha?
+'My God is it you, Martha?
 My dear Martha, have you come for me now?'
 Asked Mr Benton.

 His eyes were vividly moved and convinced of what he had seen.
 The apparition of his deceased wife had stared at him, with such a concerned look, and pointed to the end of the narrow corridor.
 It was as if she had wanted to warn us then.
 Of what no one knew what that warning meant!